Refugee camps have avoided the worst of the pandemic. That could be about to change.

 “It’s a double-edged sword,” Scribner said.
 “You do need to control the spread.
 But the problem is that people living in these refugee camps already have so many protection threats they are facing every day.”

 In Moria, residents used to be able to leave the camp and spend a few hours in town.
 But while Greece’s islands have welcomed back summer tourists, movement in and out of the camp remains highly restricted.
-As cases in Lesbos rose this month, Moria suspended activities considered nonessential, including school and sports.
+As cases in Lesbos rose last month, Moria suspended activities considered nonessential, including school and sports.

 “Opportunities to get yourself out of this hell for a few hours have been vastly reduced,” which “has a very negative impact on peoples mental health,” Willemen said.
 “Covid or no covid, the circumstances in which people live are completely unacceptable.
 It’s just that covid adds another level to how unacceptable it is.”